We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 0x1000

 .
 But how can we calculate that programmatically?
-With offsetof.
+There’s a macro for that: offsetof.

 offsetof(struct node, node)

-really have to do this calculation?
-No, Linux has a convenient macro:
+Do we really have to do this calculation?
+No, linux has a convenient macro:

 #define container_of(ptr, type, member) ((type *)((void *)(ptr) - offsetof(type, member)))